 Once your hierarchy is complete, you'll have an organized outline of your product with all the ideas you have for improving it nested neatly within.
 PM bliss!

 What do features represent?

-Don't get hung up on the name "feature".
+Don't get hung up on the name "feature."

 As for naming your features, we recommend keeping it short.
 This makes your boards easier to skim, and often makes features easier to find – not harder.
-So if you're using features to represent jobs-to-be-done or user scenarios, we recommend using shorthand for these concepts in the name and describing in more detail in the description field.
+So if you're using features to represent jobs-to-be-done or user scenarios, we recommend using shorthand for these concepts in the name and describing them in more detail in the description field.

-The feature description field could also be a great place to add any other information on business objectives, key results, KPIs, and details on phasing/milestones, user scenarios, or acceptance criteria.
+The feature description field could also be a great place to add other information on business objectives, key results, KPIs, and details on phasing/milestones, user scenarios, or acceptance criteria.